 If you have been wondering how to make money with your music, you are definitely not alone.
-There are so many talented musicians out there who really deserve to make a solid income.
+There are so many talented musicians out there who really deserve to make a solid income from their passion.

-The fact that you have ended up here, tells me that you are already on the right track to earn some money from your passion.
+The fact that you have ended up here, tells me that you are already on the right track.

 However, be careful listening to the overly rosy prognosis from a lot of people online.
 Because most monetizing methods are not easy to succeed with right away.

-Still, by having a look at these ideas, I hope you will get inspired to try them out, and maybe multiple of them as you progress forward.
+By testing out these ideas, I hope you will get inspired to try them out, and even several of them as you progress towards your economic goal.

 - Sell Stock Music